oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/03.Android/calendars-contacts-and-tasks/docs.md

 ---
 title: 'calendars, contacts and tasks'
+visible: false
+page-toc:
-visible: true
+  active: true
 ---

 Disroot has calendar, contacts and tasks apps enabled.

 In this tutorial we'll show you how to setup and use your disroot calendar, contacts and tasks in your Android device.